md-ajim/MD-AJIM/README.md

 ## ✦ Executive Summary

-I specialize in designing and deploying high-performance web ecosystems.
+I specialise in designing and deploying high-performance web ecosystems.
 By combining deep technical expertise in **Python/Django** and **Next.js** with a strong foundation in cloud infrastructure (**AWS, Docker**), I build applications that are secure, highly available, and visually exceptional.

-Currently, my core focus is driving the development of enterprise e-commerce platforms, managing complex Nginx reverse proxies, and optimizing CI/CD pipelines for seamless production deployments.
+Currently, my core focus is driving the development of enterprise e-commerce platforms, managing complex Nginx reverse proxies, and optimising CI/CD pipelines for seamless production deployments.

 <br/>